 We'd like to meet with you to explain how our products can solve your unique structural issue.
 To prepare a free foundation repair quote, we inspect your damaged areas, identify the causes, and create a written proposal that outlines all work to be done.
 If you live in Greater Salt Lake City and would like to schedule your free foundation inspection and quote, call or e-mail us today!

 Crawl Space Jack Posts

-At Davenport Foundation Repair, we have exclusive access to Foundation Supportworks™' industry leading structural repair products in our Utah service area.
+At Davenport Foundation Repair, we have exclusive access to Foundation Supportworks' industry leading structural repair products in our Utah service area.

 To help you decide if our products are the best ones for you, we offer free on-site inspections and consultations.
 We'll help you learn what caused your unique foundation problem, which options are best for repairing the problem, and what measures will prevent future issues.
 To schedule your free structural repair quote, call or e-mail us today!

-We're proud to serve Salt Lake City, Price, Logan, St. George & Park City, nearby localities such as Provo, Draper, West Jordan, Tooele, Sandy, Orem, and the surrounding areas.
+We're proud to serve Salt Lake City, West Valley City, Sandy, nearby localities such as Provo, Draper, West Jordan, Tooele, Sandy, Orem, and the surrounding areas.

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.